DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 Google Drive sync can be used to automatically upload the files to a external cloud, but other solutions are available!

 ### Will you add x feature, why is x broken?
-Create a new issue or send DannyDorito a message on Twitter and we can see what we can do!
+Create a new issue or send Danny Dorito a message on Twitter and we can see what we can do!